Code Generation with Ack

 toMap()

-) for serialization. - Automatic validation in the constructor.
+for extracting the underlying data as a map. - Automatic validation in the constructor.

 Validation happens automatically when you create an instance of the generated schema class.
-You can then check if the data is valid using the isValid
+You can then access validated data through typed getters:

 // file: main.dart